Canon 5D Mark IV vs Fujifilm X-T1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
+Further information on the features and operation of the 5D Mark IV and X-T1 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Fujifilm X-T1 Manual.

 So what is the bottom line?
 Is the Canon 5D Mark IV better than the Fujifilm X-T1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.